joshfreeman00/GymFit/TESTING.md

 ## User story testing

-* I want to clearly understand the context of the website and to learn more about the Gym.
+* I want to clearly understand the context of the website and learn more about the Gym.

 ![header](docs/testing/header.png)

 ![homepage](docs/testing/homepage.png)

-* I want to use the navigation bar to be taken to the appropiate page and, for better user experience, be able to go back to the home page within a click of a button.
+* I want to use the navigation bar to be taken to the appropriate page and, for a better user experience, be able to go back to the home page with a click of a button.

 ![navbar](docs/testing/navbar.png)